dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C44 (Remove hardcoded stop token)
+# Updated on: C54 (Implement true streaming)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project, used as a baseline for implementing the DCE LLM proxy.
-The hardcoded `stop` parameter has been removed to fix response truncation.
+The proxy route has been refactored to support true end-to-end streaming of SSE events from vLLM.
-- **Tags:** reference, source code, backend, nodejs, express
+- **Tags:** reference, source code, backend, nodejs, express, streaming, sse

 ## 1. Overview

-This artifact contains the literal source code of the `server.ts` file.
-The key change is in the `app.post('/api/dce/proxy', ...)` route.
-The hardcoded `stop` parameter has been removed from the request body sent to the vLLM endpoint.
-The proxy will now pass through any `stop` parameter sent by the client but will not add its own, resolving the issue of premature response truncation.
+This artifact contains the updated source code for `server.ts`.
+The `/api/dce/proxy` route has been completely rewritten to handle streaming responses correctly.
+It no longer buffers the response with `await response.json()`.
+Instead, it gets the readable stream from the vLLM server and pipes it directly to the client, enabling real-time progress updates in the DCE extension.

 ## 2. Source Code (with corrected route)